-Spend enough time in restaurants, hotels, and commercial outdoor spaces and you’ll start to notice a pattern.
-When temperatures rise, comfort is often solved with whatever can be added quickly — pedestal fans, bulky cooling units, and temporary fixes.
+Spend enough time in restaurants, hotels, and commercial outdoor spaces and a pattern becomes obvious.
+When temperatures rise, comfort is solved with whatever can be added quickly — pedestal fans, bulky cooling units, and temporary fixes that were never part of the original design.

 Functionally, these solutions work.
 Visually, they tell a different story.